aniskhan25/LUMI-AI-Guide/2-setting-up-environment/README.md

 ## Interacting with a containerized environment

-The Python environment from an image can be accessed either interactively by spawning a shell instance within a container (`singularity shell` command) or by executing commands within a container (`singularity exec` command). <ins>Do not expect actual runscripts (`singularity run` command), you need to execute your own script inside the container.</ins> <sup>I don't follow the logic of this sentence. perhaps a change in phrasing and or an example could help.</sup>
+The Python environment from an image can be accessed either interactively by spawning a shell instance within a container (`singularity shell` command) or by executing commands within a container (`singularity exec` command).
+Do not expect there to be premade runscripts (`singularity run` command) within the container, you need to execute your own script inside the container.

 These commonly used assumptions are good to keep in mind: